ynput/ayon-documentation/website/docs/addon_photoshop_admin.md

 Limit this optionality by toggling `Optional`.
 `Active` toggle denotes that by default artists sees that optional validation as enabled.

-### Validate naming of subsets and layers
+### Validate naming of products and layers

-Subset cannot contain invalid characters or extract to file would fail
+Product cannot contain invalid characters or extract to file would fail

 #### Regex pattern of invalid characters

-Contains weird characters like `/`, `/`, these might cause an issue when file (which contains subset name) is created on OS disk.
+Contains weird characters like `/`, `/`, these might cause an issue when file (which contains product name) is created on OS disk.

 #### Replacement character